cfe316/cfe316.github.io/_posts/2024-09-28-interpolating-log-log.md

 3. Do interpolation (linear, cubic, or otherwise) on these log-space values to get $\log(y_\mathrm{new})$.
 4. Exponentiate to get the final $y_\mathrm{new}$.

+This only works on data with strictly positive *x* and *y*, since $\log$ is undefined for zero or negative arguments.

 * The green curve shows linear interpolation in log-log space.
-This is a very good fit to the data when viewed in log-log space, but the sharp transitions between segments can still cause some issues.
+This is a very good fit to the data when viewed in log-log space, but the sharp transitions between segments can still cause issues.
 * The red surve is cubic interpolation in log-log space.
 This is the nicest function!
 It'll have good derivatives everywhere.

 ## Wrapping up, lessons learned

-Standard interpolation is fine for data all on the same order of magnitude, but for data spanning **many** orders of magnitude, cubic interpolation in log-log space yields nice, smooth functions.
+Standard (linear-space) interpolation is probably fine for data all on the same order of magnitude, but for strictly positive data spanning **many** orders of magnitude, cubic interpolation in log-log space yields nice, smooth functions.

-* Always plot your functions!
-I did not expect standard cubic interpolation to have the problems with ringing and negatives.
+Finally, always plot your functions!
+I did not expect standard cubic interpolation to have the problems with ringing and negative values.

 ### Wait, what about back in linear space